skip to main content

 The status quo may be set aside where:

-• a continuation of the status quo will result in a breach of statutory or other mandatory regulations, including patient safety issues
+• A continuation of the status quo will result in a breach of statutory or other mandatory regulations, including patient safety issues.

-• an agreement is reached by all parties to do so
+• An agreement is reached by all parties to do so.

-• the grievance is about a change or action already agreed by management and trade unions
+• The grievance is about a change or action already agreed by management and trade unions.

 Early Resolution